Why is WordPress Maintenance Important?

 Maintaining a healthy WordPress site is a lot like maintaining a garden.
 Today’s web is a constantly changing, dynamic environment—complete with weeds and pests—and keeping your site functioning properly will require a certain amount of regular basic maintenance.
+WordPress maintenance, in particular, is very important because of the constant updates to the core code and associated plugins.
 Below are a few of the regular maintenance details you’ll need to consider on your new WordPress site.

 WordPress is constantly improving, and you’ll want the latest updates to keep up, not only for functionality, but also for security.